 In a moody Balkan spring, I have taken a trip to Sofia, Bulgaria’s capital – a proud city emerging from the shadows after the fall of the Iron Curtain in 1989.
 Like most former satellite countries under the Soviet sphere of influence, Bulgaria didn’t escape its war time scars and the lingering memories still dwell in the landscape that hasn’t been swept away by time.

-Bulgaria isn’t exactly the kind of country for a wayfarer to explore grand museums, visit majestic palaces and witness ultra-modern development.
+Bulgaria isn’t exactly the kind of country for a wayfarer to visit majestic palaces and witness ultra-modern development.
 Yet my recent trip revealed a city of spirited dreams and ambitions, a city setting its sights on a ‘happy-ever-after future’.
 Sofia may not seem to show much at first glance.
 Its beauty is slow to reveal, yet as soon as anyone delves deeper, the city begins to unfolds its personal story.
 It’s that magical place that exists in maps and not in anyone’s imagination.

 I think what lends a city much of its charm even devoid of high rise buildings, high-speed technology and wealth is its daily life and the ironies the people make of it.